brighthr/Front-End-Tech-Tasks/senior-and-principal.md

 # Front-end task for Senior and Principal roles

 Firstly, thanks for applying to work with us at BrightHR.
-We ask all potential candidates to complete a small task to help assess your technical skills.
+We ask all potential candidates to complete a task to help assess your technical skills.

-We appreciate your time is precious, so please don’t spend much more than a couple of hours on on it.
+We appreciate your time is precious so don't spend too long on it - however it is important to let us know what you have left out in your Readme so we can understand what you _would_ do given more time.

 You are free to decide what aspects of the solution you want to show off/focus on, but here are a few guidelines as to what we will be looking for:

-- Evidence of TDD
 - Typescript usage
-- Attention to detail
+- Modern React best practice
+- Demonstration of unit/component testing
+- Consideration for future requirements

+With regards to styling we expect to see enough to demonstrate your command of CSS and web display considerations, but don't consider it a priority.

 # The task